EMD SD70 series: SD70ACC

 The SD70ACC is the latest rebuild in Norfolk Southern's DC to AC program.
 It has the new EMD safety cab, similar to the SD70ACe cab, but with the “teardrop windshield”, much like the SD70ACe-T4.
 The SD70ACC has been rebuilt with AC traction motors, an AAR-style control stand, an electrical cabinet with Mitsubishi electronics, a new main alternator, and additional weight to increase the maximum weight to 432000 lb.
 The SD70ACC is rated at 4,500 horsepower (3,355.649 kilowatts), has a fuel capacity of 4900 USgal, and has dynamic braking, cab signals, and LSL (Locomotive Speed Limiter).
 The first locomotive was released to service in November 2018.

-Norfolk Southern is rebuilding its fleet of SD70s into SD70ACC specifications.
+Norfolk Southern planned to rebuild their entire fleet of SD70s into SD70ACC specifications.
 The first two units, 1800 and 1801, were unveiled in a special yellow and grey paint scheme to promote the DC to AC program, similar to the paint schemes used on the first GE AC44C6M.
-As of 2024, 52 Units have been rebuilt and have since been released to service.
+As of 2026, 52 units have been rebuilt and have since been released to service.
+The program was permanently halted in 2020 as Norfolk Southern retired their remaining SD70s.